directus/directus/docs/app/file-library.md

   <source src="https://cdn.directus.io/docs/v9/app-guide/file-library/delete-a-folder-20220215A.mp4" type="video/mp4">
 </video>

-1. From the **File Library**, right-click on the folder you wish to delete and select **"Delete Folder"**.
+1. From the **File Library**, right-click on the Folder you wish to delete and select **"Delete Folder"**.
 2. Click **"Delete"**.

 ::: tip

-When you delete a folder, any nested files and folders will be moved one level up.
+When you delete a Folder, any nested Files and Folders will be moved one level up.

 :::